What is Qi?

 These are caused by physical and emotional energy patterns passed down through the generations of the family.

-The Jung Shim energy programme comprises of a personalised combination of classes, treatments, energy clearing and coaching based on the specific needs of the individual.
+The Jung Shim Practice comprises of energy classes, energy treatments, energy clearing and coaching based on the specific needs of the individual.

 "I have a lot more energy and motivation and feel really positive about the future.
 I wish everyone could experience this.
 It has changed my life."